polterguy/polterguy.github.io/documentation/magic/components/evaluator/index.md

 ---
-title: Magic's immediate mode Hyperlambda evaluator
+title: Execute code on your server through your browser
-description: With Magic you can immediately execute any arbitrary Hyperlambda for then to see its result immediately.
-This feature allows you to create snippets of Hyperlambda code allowing you to administrate and manage your Magic server.
+description: The evaluator allows you to submit Hyperlambda to your server and have your code executed in 'immediate' mode.
+This is useful for administrating your Magic server, and/or learning Hyperlambda.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-send-email.jpg"
 ---

-# Magic's immediate mode Hyperlambda evaluator
+# Execute code on your server through your browser

 The evaluator allows you to play with Hyperlambda code, and execute your code in _"immediate mode"_, for then to see the result of your execution immediately.
 The evaluator is also a nice starting